merely-useful/py-rse/chapters/chapter-abstracts.md

 for this we can use virtual Python environments instead having to worry about messing up our main Python installation.
-To ensure that others can use our package as we intend, it is instrumental that we write documentation in the package's README file and host it in the source code repository, or use documentation frameworks such as Sphinx and Read The Docs.
+To ensure that others can use our package as we intend, it is customary to write documentation in the package's README file and host it in the source code repository, or use documentation frameworks such as Sphinx and Read The Docs.
 When we're ready to distribute our package to others,